• Skip to content

 If you think your child is showing signs of typical childhood anxiety, worries or fears, you can support them in several ways:

-- Acknowledge your child’s fear or worry, and let them know that most children feel anxious sometimes.
+• Acknowledge your child’s fear or worry, and let them know that most people feel anxious sometimes.

-- Gently encourage and support your child to face situations they’re anxious about.
+• Gently encourage and support your child to face situations they’re anxious about, starting with situations that cause the least anxiety.

 Read about the stepladder approach, a gentle behaviour technique that you can use to help children manage anxiety.